BlogStrategyJuly 31st, 2023 · 9 min read

 Turn obstacles into strategic advantage with constraints

 T.S Eliot said: when forced to work within a strict framework, the imagination is taxed to its utmost — and will produce its richest ideas”.
-We agree.
+Oh, we agree.
 This is our rant about how the power of constraints can help, not hinder, your strategy.

 If life gives you lemons 🍋